- Gender and Relationships

 The Moral of the Story: When your partner is giving you a cold shoulder, find out if she is thinking of ending the relationship (sadly, she may have already ended the relationship, dumped you or detached herself from the relationship).
 Her decision to dump you (a negative term) or to end the relationship (at least not a bad term) might be related to the relationship or not.
 If your partner dumps you for another man and you have been good to her, then it is not related to the relationship.
 If she ended the relationship because you kept cheating on her, then it is related to the relationship.

-Being silent is not the best method to show your dissatisfaction with whatever has made you displeased in the relationship neither is it the best method to use to dump your partner or end the relationship.
+Being silent is not the best method to show your dissatisfaction with whatever has displeased in the relationship neither is it the best method to use to dump your partner or end the relationship.
 There are better ways of arriving at this point.

 How To End A Relationship